ayushman101/8086-Assembly-Programs/README.md

       Similarly if the ascii value is more than or equal to 97 then it is small and we will sub 32 to this value to make it capital.

+4.8086 ALP to print all the elements of an array.